GangadharPanda/Java-Low-Level-Design/src/designpatterns/singleton/Singleton_pattern.md

 The above implementation is not THREAD SAFE.

 ---------------------------------------------------------------------------------
 There are two ways to handle multi-threading in singleton class

 1. Eager initialization
-2. Using Lock/synchronization
+2. Using Lock/synchronization  -- Method level locking
-3. Double check locking
+3. Double check locking -- Critical section locking

 ---------------------------------------------------------------------------------